 A little over 16 years ago I adopted my daughter, Devi, from India.
 While I was there the orphanage director showed me many children that needed families and asked if I could help.
 This started a fire in me that has burned ever since.
 I immediately started finding families for those children and soon began working for Children’s House.
 I adopted my son a few years later.
 Both of my children were seven years old at the time of their adoptions and both had special needs.
 My heart is with placing older and special needs children and to fund-raise to establish and sustain programs that can help those children that are not adopted.
 Since that time I established our Ethiopia program and even named our transition home, The Thomas Center, after my son, Tommy.
 It’s been a long 16 years full of ups and downs, but it has been much more rewarding than I could have ever imagined.
 I like to think that my life has meaning because I made a difference in the life of a child.

-I’m a retired attorney formerly licensed to practice law in Missouri and Kansas.
+I am a retired attorney formerly licensed to practice law in Missouri and Kansas.
 I joined the staff at CHI in 2010 and have focused on placing special needs children in families.
-I have work with all of our programs in Eastern Europe and also India and Morocco as a case manager and am not the International Specialist for our China program.
+I have worked with all of our programs in Eastern Europe and also India and Morocco as a case manager and am now the International Specialist for our China program.
 I’ve lived in Bellingham for 13 years and have two teenage children, three dogs and a horse.
 I enjoy spending what little free time I have riding my horse or reading.